 An individual 4-H member may enter ONLY ONE exhibit class in the General 4-H Exhibit Division.
-This includes exhibitors in Fashion Revue, Public Presentations, and Club/Group exhibits in Intercultural.
+This includes exhibitors in Public Presentations, and Club/Group exhibits in Intercultural.
 Exhibitors that are enrolled in projects in two different counties CANNOT exhibit in the same project or class from both counties.
 Exhibitors will need to check in at specific times on their county's assigned date.
 Exhibits are required to be judged on the assigned county day for judging.
-Exact check-in times will be provided to local Extension offices by mid-July.
+Religious exemptions are given to exhibitors as needed.
+Please contact the office for more details.
 Presentation and conference judging times will be assigned at check-in.
 Exhibitors not reporting at their designated time will forfeit their time and may be placed at the end of the day's schedule.